Amey-Thakur/HUMAN-MACHINE-INTERACTION-AND-HUMAN-MACHINE-INTERACTION-LAB/README.md

      ========================================================================================= -->
 ## Overview

-Human Machine Interaction (CSC801) and Human Machine Interaction Laboratory (CSL801) are pivotal subjects in the Final Year (Semester VIII) of the Computer Engineering curriculum at the University of Mumbai.
-These courses explore the design, evaluation, and implementation of interactive computing systems for human use and with the study of major phenomena surrounding them.
+Human Machine Interaction (CSC801) and Human Machine Interaction Laboratory (CSL801) are core subjects in the Final Year (Semester VIII) of the Computer Engineering curriculum at the University of Mumbai.
+These courses provide a deep dive into the design, evaluation, and implementation of interactive computing systems for human use and the study of major phenomena surrounding them.

 ### Course Topics